5 Traditional Self-Reliance Habits My Grandmother Practiced Before Minimalism Was Trendy

 5 Time-Tested Traditional Self-Reliance Habits for Small Spaces

 To succeed in your self-sufficient lifestyle transition, you don’t need a bigger trailer; you need better habits.
-Here are the five pillars of her minimalist lifestyle that we still use in the Lab today.

 1. Mending Over Replacing

-She never threw away what could be fixed.
+My grandmother never threw away what could be fixed.
 Whether it was a loose button or a leaky bucket, her first instinct was to reach for a tool, not a catalog.
-This habit reduces waste and ensures that your gear actually lasts a lifetime.
+Today, I carry that same mindset into my own life on the road.

 2. Seasonal Living and Food Rhythms